 *Olive oil or vegan butter would work too.

 ***I'm sure 1/2 cup Spelt or WW would be fine.
 I have not tried GF flour.

 1. Preheat oven to 350F and grease your loaf pan with some coconut oil.

 2. Prepare your flax eggs.
 In a small bowl combine 2 tbsp ground flaxseed and 5 tbsp warm water.
 Set aside and allow to thicken.

 3. In another small bowl combine your non dairy milk and ACV.
 Give it a little whisk.
 Set aside.

 4. In a large bowl, start mashing your ripe bananas.
 You should have about a cup in total.
 Stir in the melted coconut oil.

-5. Add the sugar, milk and ACV mixture and flax eggs.
+5. Add the sugar, milk and ACV mixture, Vanilla and flax eggs.
 Stir with a spoon until well combined.

 6. Sift in the flour, baking soda, salt and cinnamon into the wet ingredients.
 Stir gently until just combined.
 Try not to over mix.
 Depending on the flour you use, if it seems a little dry just add a tbsp of non dairy milk.

 7. Gently fold in the chocolate chips.
 Pour into greased loaf pan.
 Break up your dark chocolate and sprinkle on top.
 Place in the oven for approx 50-60 min or until a toothpick inserted in the center comes out clean. *NOTE* If you want to create that chocolate swirl look, open the oven after 5 min (when chocolate has started to melt) take a tooth pick and spread the chocolate as desired.